Procedures

 Create a Database Vault in the Key Management Vault Server

 The Key Management Vault appliance supports different type of vaults that can be used by all type of applications.
 This section describes how to create a Database Vault in the Key Management Vault Server.
-See Creating a Vault for more details.
+Refer to Creating a Vault for more details.

 1. Log in to the Key Management Vault server in your web browser using the secroot credentials to access the IP address of the server.